-Matthew Kahn is an associate editor at Lawfare and a research assistant in Governance Studies focusing on national security law at the Brookings Institution.
+Matthew Kahn is an associate editor at Lawfare and a research assistant at the Brookings Institution.
 Previously, he was a research assistant at the Center on Privacy and Technology at Georgetown Law and a research intern at the Network Science Initiative at the National Journal.
 He holds a bachelor's degree in government from Georgetown University.

 Subscribe to this Lawfare contributor via RSS.